-If you’re making a cold drink like ice coffee, it’s nice to have a cold milk foam topping, which is impossible to achieve with a steam wand.
+If you’re making a cold drink like iced coffee, it’s nice to have a cold milk foam topping, which is impossible to achieve with a steam wand.
 And if you’re making a hot drink, it’s easy to warm milk on the stovetop or in the microwave before frothing.

 This machine lacks a Specialty Coffee Association (SCA) home brewer certification (2).
 You’ll have to buy the Ninja Specialty Coffee Maker instead.
-This coveted certification means that the coffee maker has undergone rigorous testing and is guaranteed to brew coffee to the highest standard.
-The idea is that this standard is appropriate for specialty coffee beans (3).
+This coveted certification means that the coffee maker has undergone rigorous testing and is guaranteed to make coffee to the highest standard.
+The idea is that this standard is appropriate for specialty beans (3).
 So if you are spending a lot of money on the best coffee, consider opting for an SCA-certified home brewer to showcase your expensive beans properly.

 Lastly, even though this is a coffee maker review, we’d be remiss not to mention that the Ninja Hot and Cold Brewed System comes pre-programmed with the appropriate brewing recipes for the five main types of tea: Herbal, Black, Oolong, White, and Green.
 Tea lovers know that each of these is best with a particular steeping time and brew temperature, and the team at Ninja knows this too (4).